Functional equations for orbifold wreath products: Decomposable Functors and Wreath Products

 \begin{definition} Let $\mbox{Ens}$ denote the category with finite sets as objects and bijective mappings as morphisms, and let $\widetilde{\mbox{Ens}}$ denote the category with finite sets as objects and injective mappings as morphisms.
 For a fixed finitely generated discrete group $\Gamma$ and finite group $G$, define the covariant functor

-by assigning to the finite set $\Omega$ (which is given the discrete topology) the finite set of $\Gamma$--$G$--bundles over $\Omega$.
+by assigning to the finite set $\Omega$ (which is given the discrete topology) the finite set of $\Gamma$-$G$-bundles with total space $\Omega \times G$.
 We adopt the convention that $\mathcal{F}_{\Gamma, G}(\emptyset)$ consists of a single ``empty bundle" corresponding to the trivial homomorphism from $\Gamma$ into the trivial group. \end{definition}

 Consider the functors

 and